 As there is no conscientious objector form to sign, these families will no longer be obliged to discuss their reasoning with a medical practitioner; so we will lose this opportunity for engagement and discussion.

-There doesn’t seem to be clear figures to identify the incomes of these families.
-Certainly, many conscientious objectors will not be eligible for family tax benefit or child care benefit.
-However, all families (regardless of income) can benefit from child care rebate – this provides up to $7500 each year for each child attending child care.
-This is a significant benefit for most middle class families, so I think you’d have to be an extremely high earner not to care.
+There don’t seem to be clear figures to identify the incomes of these families.
+Certainly, many conscientious objectors will not be eligible for a family tax benefit or child care benefits.
+However, all families (regardless of income) can benefit from the child care rebates – this provides up to $7500 each year for each child attending child care.
+This is a significant benefit for most middle-class families, so I think you’d have to be an extremely high earner not to care.

 Although it’s not perfect, the ‘No Jab No Pay‘ legislation gives a clear message to the public that the government does not support parental decisions not to immunise their children.
 If they chose to do so, they have to face a financial penalty.